Trigger Warning: Discussing self-harm.

 The test was negative.
 The whole fucking experience was negative.

-So, there’s me scrambling around on my hands and knees, desperately trying to find and throw away every single piece of stupid, pink plastic, and I realise how fucking stupid I must look and burst into fits of giggles.
+So, there’s me scrambling around on my hands and knees, desperately trying to find and throw away every single piece of stupid, pink plastic, and I realise how fucking stupid I must look.
+It makes me burst into fits of giggles.
 Because that’s what depression does to you, isn’t it?
 It drives you from sodding great tears to fits of hysterical laughter in less time than it takes for you to say the word “antidepressant”.

 And that’s it.
 That’s when I think I realised I was depressed and that I actually, truly, really did want a baby.
 And not having a baby, even though I wasn’t even really trying, had been getting me down a lot more than I’d been willing to admit.